marklogic/marklogic-python-client/docs/managing-documents/reading.md

 attributes populated but no metadata by default:

 ```
+# Read multiple documents via a list of URIs.
 docs = client.documents.read(["/doc1.json", "/doc2.xml", "/doc3.bin"])
 assert len(docs) == 3

+# Read a single document, verifying that it does not have any metadata.
+doc = client.documents.read("/doc1.json")[0]
+assert "/doc1.json" == doc.uri
+assert "example one" == doc.content["text"]
+assert doc.collections is None
+assert doc.permissions is None
+assert doc.quality is None
+assert doc.metadata_values is None
+assert doc.properties is None
 ```

 The [requests toolbelt](https://toolbelt.readthedocs.io/en/latest/) library is used to process the multipart